Tottenham - West Ham: How to watch, start time, odds, prediction

 Tottenham – West Ham team news (INJURY REPORT)

-Jose Mourinho wouldn’t tip his hand on the availability of Gareth Bale, who could make his first appearance for Spurs.
-Tottenham may not have Giovani Lo Celso after the Argentine picked up a knock on international duty.
+Jose Mourinho wouldn’t tip his hand on the availability of Gareth Bale, who could make his first appearance for Spurs and starts on the bench.
+Tottenham does not have Giovani Lo Celso after the Argentine picked up a knock on international duty, while Carlos Vinicius gets a spot on the bench.

-West Ham’s healthy, too, and waits on a questionable Ryan Fredericks, Arthur Masuaku, and Issa Diop.
+West Ham’s mostly healthy, too.
+Ryan Fredericks misses out but Arthur Masuaku is good to start and Issa Diop gets a place on the bench,.

+📋 Lloris (C), Aurier, Alderweireld, Sanchez, Reguilon, Hojbjerg, Sissoko, Ndombele, Bergwijn, Son, Kane.

 What they’re saying ahead of Tottenham – West Ham